Does homeowners insurance cover water damage?

 Personal property coverage helps pay for damage to your belongings if they are damaged by a covered risk.
 So, if a burst pipe results in a drenched computer or bookcase, personal property coverage may help pay to repair or replace the damaged items.

 Keep in mind that a deductible will likely apply before your coverage kicks in.
 Also, coverage limits may apply.
 Read your policy to brush up on how much coverage your policy provides.
-Your agent can help you adjust your coverage to fit your needs or answer questions about your policy.
+Your insurance provider can help you adjust your coverage to fit your needs or answer questions about your policy.

 Does homeowners insurance cover water damage from leaking plumbing?

-Homeowners insurance may help cover damage caused by leaking plumbing if the leak is sudden and accidental, such as if a washing machine supply hose suddenly breaks or a pipe bursts.
+Homeowners insurance may help cover damage caused by leaking plumbing if the leak is sudden and accidental, such as if a washing machine supply hose suddenly breaks or a pipe burst.
 However, homeowners insurance does not cover damage resulting from poor maintenance.
 So, if damage results after you fail to repair a leaky toilet, for example, homeowners insurance likely will not pay for repairs.

 What types of water damage are not covered?